Skip to content

 Billing agents for care teams cannot utilize supplemental code 99458 unless the criteria for 99457 have already been met during that 30-day cycle.
 99458 does not serve as a standalone billing code.

-7. Who Can Obtain Consent and Provide RPM Services?
+7. Who on My Team Can Handle RPM Consent and Services?

 Qualified healthcare professionals and clinicians can provide remote patient monitoring services provided they meet the definition described by CMS.